MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 # Delay delivery

-When composing an email in Outlook, Delay delivery will show you suggestions to schedule email deliveries at a later time that aligns with the working hours of the recipients in their respective time zones.
-This helps minimize disruptions to recipients outside their working hours.
+When composing an email in Outlook, Delay delivery will show you suggestions for scheduling email deliveries that align with the recipients' working hours in their respective time zones.
+The delay helps minimize disruptions to recipients outside their working hours.

-If you have inline suggestions turned on, you'll only see two delay delivery suggestions a day unless you also opt in to Delay delivery.
-If you opt in to Delay delivery, either through the  MyAnalytics dashboard or the Insights Outlook add-in, you'll get an unlimited number of inline suggestions for delaying email delivery when outside coworkers' working hours.
+With inline suggestions turned on, you can get up to two daily delay delivery suggestions.
+To get more than two a day, you need to opt in to Delay delivery.

+You can opt in to Delay delivery through MyAnalytics or the Insights Outlook add-in to get an unlimited number of inline suggestions for delaying email delivery to your coworkers.

-Delay delivery is currently only available to Microsoft or Office 365 E5, E3, and E1 users in the Outlook desktop app for Windows.
+Delay delivery is currently only available to Microsoft 365 or Office 365 E5, E3, and E1 users within the Outlook desktop app for Windows.

 ## Use MyAnalytics to opt in

 When you enroll in delay delivery, MyAnalytics aligns email delivery with your co-worker's working hours.
-You can opt in as follows from the [MyAnalytics dashboard](https://myanalytics.microsoft.com):
+You can opt in as follows in your [MyAnalytics dashboard](https://myanalytics.microsoft.com):

 * In **Wellbeing**, select **Try it out** for **Delay delivery**.